ThanmayJ/word2vec/README.md

 ## Description

-This project aims at measuring syntactic and semantic similarities of words by building the Word2Vec Skipgram architecture in NumPy (Python)
+This project aims at measuring syntactic and semantic similarities of words by building a simple Word2Vec Skipgram architecture in NumPy (Python)

 ## Input text